 Over the past few years, I’ve mentioned countless times that we really need an SRS system to make studying Japanese grammar more convenient.
 Something like WaniKani but for grammar instead of Kanji.
 I was always eagerly awaiting EtoEto the revamped version of Textfugu which wasn’t bad in its days but just lacks content above the very beginner stages.
 EtoEto still isn’t publicly released (there is a beta though) but we got something else from the WK community: Meet Bunpro the first SRS program for Japanese grammar and a welcome addition for every Japanese study routine.

 The biggest obstacle to overcome when studying: Not really knowing what to do next.
-Apart from staying motivated this is the reason why so many people (including me) lose track of their study goals.
+Apart from staying motivated, this is the reason why so many people (including me) lose track of their study goals.
 And that’s the reason why WaniKani and iKnow work so well.
-You always know exactly what to do next to get one step closer towards your goal.
+You always know exactly what to do next to get one step closer to your goal.

 And that’s why Brunpro is awesome

-On a textbook note: I just received とびら, a textbook for intermediate students, in the mail.
-Its sort of the logical continuation from Genki but I read that it’s a pretty big step up in difficulty.
+On a textbook note: I just received とびら (Tobira), a textbook for intermediate students, in the mail.
+It’s sort of the logical continuation from Genki but I read that it’s a pretty big step up in difficulty.
 I just had a little glimpse inside and the whole structure already looks a lot like Genki (which is great because it’s an awesome textbook).
 But more about Tobira with another post when I had the time properly work with it.

 Let me know your thoughts about Bunpro.
 Are you already using it or did you just start?

 You can already feel the whole Christmas vibe and I have prepared accordingly.
 Tobira is on the way (wanted to pick this one up for ages) and I can’t wait to dive right into it these holidays.
 It’s been a while since I last used a textbook.
 My Dentistry studies currently take most of my time and the weekends are crammed with studying for tests or working in the lab.